KAUSTIKR/AI-Project/README.md

 This work proposes a switching hybrid recommender system that combines Proximal Policy Optimization (PPO) with autoencoder-based content filtering to address scalability and cold-start challenges.
 PPO’s actor-critic architecture effectively handles large action spaces and reduces policy gradient variance.
 The proposed method outperforms baseline models on the Movielens datasets across multiple evaluation metrics, demonstrating significant gains in recommendation precision and recall.*(Vaibhav Padhye et al., 2022)*

 ---

-## State Space Representation
-The state space is represented by a latent vector derived from audio features and metadata of individual tracks.
-These **latent vectors** are learned using a **Variational Autoencoder (VAE)**, which compresses high-dimensional audio feature data (11-D) into a lower-dimensional embedding space (5-D).
-This latent representation captures the essential characteristics of each song, enabling compact and meaningful state descriptions.
-The state space **𝑆** thus consists of all such latent vectors corresponding to the available tracks, where each vector serves as a unique, continuous representation of the musical content(audio feature).
-Since we have a cold-start problem, we cannot use a user-track interaction matrix for state space representation **[5]** and must instead rely on latent vector generation **[1]**.

 ## Problem Formulation

 We model the problem as a **Partially Observable Markov Decision Process (POMDP)**, where the agent does not have full access to the state of the environment, such as a user's preferences or listening context.
 Instead, it must make decisions based on partial observations and indirect feedback.